Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Kernels for Tunable Surface Reconstruction

 A proof can be found in Appendix \ref{ap:sec:proof_bound_norm}.
 We immediately see that $\Vert f\Vert^2_{H_\nu}\rightarrow\infty$ in either cases, $h\rightarrow 0$ \textit{and} $h\rightarrow\infty$.
 Moreover, based on Proposition \ref{lemma:bound_norm}, it is easy to show that the norm, as a function of $h$, decreases as $h\rightarrow h^*$ from the left, and increases as $h\rightarrow\infty$, where $h^*$ is given as

-(see Appendix \ref{ap:sec:derivation_h_opt} for a derivation).
-This can also be seen from the inset figure on the right, where we plot the RKHS norm with respect to the obtained bound as a function of $h$.

-Interestingly, our analysis reveals that the reconstruction error can \textit{not} be made arbitrarily small by just lowering $h$; if the bandwidth $h$ is chosen too small, the reconstruction error starts to increase again.
-Conversely, if $h$ is set too high, the resulting surface is too smooth, ultimately leading to increased errors.
-In fact, what we actually observe is that \Matern kernels \textit{under-fit} the true surface when $h$ is set too big, and, conversely, \textit{over-fit} if $h$ is chosen too small, see also Figure~\ref{fig:tunable_h}.
-As we have shown, the optimal trade-off is reached if $h$ equals $h^*$.
-Moreover, whilst the bandwidth $h$ does play a critical role, our results show it is not very sensitive in practice, especially for \Matern 1/2 and 3/2 (see inset figure).
+(see Appendix \ref{ap:sec:derivation_h_opt} for details).
+Our analysis shows that the reconstruction error can \textit{not} be made arbitrarily small by just lowering $h$; if $h$ is chosen too small, the reconstruction error starts to increase again, \textit{i.e.}, it \textit{overfits} the true surface.
+Conversely, if $h$ is set too high, the resulting surface is too smooth (\textit{underfits} the true surface), ultimately leading to increased errors.
+The optimal trade-off is reached if $h=h^*$.
+This is also observed in practice, see Figure \ref{fig:tunable_h}.
+As seen from Figure \ref{fig:rhks_norm_as_h}, however, the described effect is more pronounced for smoother \Matern kernels (large $\nu$), as, at some point, the norm (hence, the reconstruction error) increases rapidly for large $h$.
+Our theoretical analysis reveals several practical insights.
+First, the reconstruction error is generally more sensitive to very small values of $h$.
+Second, a good starting point is always $h=1$.